autoplot/documentation/javadoc/org/das2/qds/util/AsciiFormatter.md

-# org.das2.qds.util.AsciiFormatterIt would be useful to have a method for exporting data when working with
+# org.das2.qds.util.AsciiFormatter

- QDataSet, so this is introduced.
+It would be useful to have a method for exporting data when working with QDataSet, so this is introduced.
 This is very limited in its functionality, and should be extended as needed.

-AsciiFormatter( )
+# AsciiFormatter( )

 ***